seeewhy/seeewhy/README.md

 - 👋 Hi, I’m @seeewhy
-- 👀 I’m interested in CLoud and DevOps
+- 👀 I’m interested in CLoud automation and DevOps Technology
-- 🌱 I’m currently learning DevOps
+- 🌱 I'm learning new stuffs everyday
-- 💞️ I’m looking to collaborate with anybody intrested inCLoud and DevOps
+- 💞️ I’m looking to collaborate with anybody intrested in Cloud and DevOps
 - 📫 cyrilossai@gmail.com

 <!---